DLTK's Crafts for Kids

 - Put just a little paint on paper plates

-- Have the children dip a sponge into one of the colors and dab off
+- Have the children dip a sponge into one of the colors and dab off the excess on a dry spot of the paper plate or a paper towel.

 - Dab the sponge onto the template to make a textured look.